(c) Photofest / Getty Images

 In the second half of the film, there is a scene where Alvy and his friends visit Los Angeles, but like Alvy, Allen is known to not have a good impression of Los Angeles.

-Looking at the movie as a whole, there are many lines and scenes that remind us of parallels with Allen's personal life, which is what makes this movie so interesting.
+Looking at the film as a whole, there are many lines and scenes that remind us of similarities to Allen's A Very Private Affair, which gives the film a hidden appeal.